Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 **Requirements**

-- A Particl Desktop wallet with any number of PART coins greater than 0.
+- A :term:`Particl Desktop` wallet with any number of PART coins greater than 0.
 - Hold the PART coins you want to earn a staking interest on in your :guilabel:`public` balance.
 - An active internet connection.
-- A separate device that will be converted into a staking node (required for cold staking only).
+- A separate device that will be converted into a staking :term:`node` (required for cold staking only).

 **Enable Staking**